jim408401/cooking-assistant/README.md

 ## Project Overview

-A hands-free cooking assistant app that uses Azure Cognitive Services for intent recognition and Speech-to-Text (STT).
+A cooking assistant app that uses Azure Cognitive Services for intent recognition and Speech-to-Text (STT).
 Users can control the app entirely by voice, solving the inconvenience of reading recipes while cooking.

 ## Features